helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 These steps should only need to be performed once.

 1. Edit this example's `src/main/resources/mp-meta-config-yaml` file to include the OCIDs of the compartment and vault you created above.

-    1. Replace the occurrence of `compartment-ocid: ${compartment-ocid}` with the contents of the line you added in `/tmp/helidon-examples-ocids.txt` above that begins with `compartment-ocid: `.
-Ensure the YAML indentation is correct (`compartment-ocid` should appear at zero-based character position 4, under the `c` in `sources`).
+    1. Replace the occurrence of `compartment-ocid: '${compartment-ocid}'` with the contents of the line you added in `/tmp/helidon-examples-ocids.txt` above that begins with `compartment-ocid: `.
+Ensure the YAML indentation is correct (`compartment-ocid:` should appear at zero-based character position 4, under the `c` in `sources`).

-    2. Replace the occurrence of `vault-ocid: ${vault-ocid}` with the contents of the line you added in `/tmp/helidon-examples-ocids.txt` above that begins with `vault-ocid: `.
-Ensure the YAML indentation is correct (`vault-ocid` should appear at zero-based character position 4, under the `c` in `sources`).
+    2. Replace the occurrence of `vault-ocid: '${vault-ocid}'` with the contents of the line you added in `/tmp/helidon-examples-ocids.txt` above that begins with `vault-ocid: `.
+Ensure the YAML indentation is correct (`vault-ocid:` should appear at zero-based character position 4, under the `c` in `sources`).

     3. Note the `accept-pattern: ` line.
-Its quoted value is `^helidon-examples-secret$`, which is a regular expression identifying the names of configuration properties whose values should be fetched from the identically-named secret you just created.
+Its single-quoted value is `^helidon-examples-secret$`, which is a regular expression identifying the names of configuration properties whose values should be fetched from the identically-named secret you just created.
 If you used a name for your new secret other than `helidon-examples-secret` above, replace `helidon-examples-secret` with the name of the newly-created secret.

-The resulting file should look similar to this:
+The resulting file should look similar to this (with trailing explanatory comments):

 ```
 add-default-sources: false